robertmoro/7ColorEPaperPhotoFrame/README.md

 ### Rearrange the colormap
 Make sure that the color are arranged in the correct order in the Rearrange Colormap dialog.<br/>
-Right click image and select
+Main menu or right click image and select
 - Colors >
 - Map >
 - Rearrange Colormap...